dkandalov/tab-shifter/README.md

  - ctrl + alt + \[ - move tab to left split
  - ctrl + alt + ; - move tab to split above
  - ctrl + alt + ' - move tab to split below (or create new split if it's the bottom split)

-Also available in Windows -> Editor Tabs menu.
+ - ctrl + alt + . - (not part of this plugin) recommended to bind to Goto Next Splitter action Also available in Windows -> Editor Tabs menu.